Operation Barrel Roll: Talking and fighting

-The launching of PAVN's Nguyen Hue Offensive in April 1972 had the effect of returning major American air assets to the theater and eventually increased the tempo of operations in northeastern Laos.
+The launching of PAVN's Easter Offensive in April 1972 had the effect of returning major American air assets to the theater and eventually increased the tempo of operations in northeastern Laos.
 As a result, Royal Lao armed forces, Hmong and Thai mercenaries went on the offensive, as did PAVN and the Pathet Lao, all of whom wished to become "well postured for the peace negotiations."
 Although there was no provision for a Laotian cease-fire written into the Paris Peace Accords signed on 27 January 1973, it had been verbally agreed between the U.S. and North Vietnamese representatives that one would be instituted within 15 days of the signing of the agreement.
 The fates of Laos and Cambodia were disposed of in Article 20 of the agreement, in which the North Vietnamese and the U.S. promised to respect the neutrality of both nations and to end their military intervention.
 Unfortunately, there was no means by which to enforce the agreement.
 That the North Vietnamese would uphold it, after violating two previous neutrality accords, "took optimism bordering on an act of faith that they would now abandon the ambitions and struggles of thirty years because of a clumsily drafted afterthought in a document they had no intention of honoring anyway."

 The Americans were pulling out of Southeast Asia as quickly as negotiations with the North Vietnamese would allow them.
-Ambassador Godley, stunned by the diplomatic developments, ruminated that "We had led him (Souvanna) down the garden path.
+Godley, stunned by the diplomatic developments, ruminated that "We had led him (Souvanna) down the garden path.
 Let's face it, we were cutting and running...
 Once we were out of Vietnam the only way we could have protected Laos was with an Army corps.
 It was totally out of the question and we knew it.
 We were licked."
 Souvanna then faced a dilemma, sign a separate agreement with the Pathet Lao on almost any terms, or continue the war with no prospect of success.
 Hanoi was also desirous to obtain a quick agreement with Vientiane.
-The sooner the fighting in Laos ceased, the sooner the Hanoi would obtain unimpeded use of the Ho Chi Minh trail.
+The sooner the fighting in Laos ceased, the sooner the North Vietnamese would obtain unimpeded use of the Ho Chi Minh trail.